 In order to deliver written works and other copyrighted materials to the public, Libra must have consent from the copyright holder.
 The Deposit Licenses ask you, the author, to confirm that you are the copyright holder and that you have obtained necessary permissions for third-party material included in the work.
 In addition, if portions of your work were previously published, the agreement confirms that you have retained the rights to place this material online for viewing by the University community and/or the public.
 The agreement does not ask you to transfer your copyright to the University, or to give up any rights you have regarding the material to the University.
-You must choose from one of three deposit licenses, specific to the type of deposit, that you need to agree to in order to submit your scholarship to Libra:
+There are three deposit licenses, specific to the type of deposit, that you need to agree to in order to submit your scholarship to Libra:

 - Libra Public Deposit License: Confirms that you wish to make products of your scholarship available through Libra to the public, to allow certain educational, non-commercial, public uses of the material, and to allow for preservation by the University.
 It is a limited-non-exclusive agreement, meaning you retain all the rights you had before the item was deposited.

 - Libra Deposit License for Student Theses and Dissertations: Confirms that you grant to U.Va. only the non-exclusive right to preserve, reproduce and/or distribute your thesis or dissertation (including the metadata and abstract) worldwide, in any format or medium for non-commercial, research, educational, or related academic purposes, subject to any temporary embargo or access restrictions you have selected through the deposit process.